What is Facet Joint Syndrome?

 Facet Joint Syndrome can result in a pinched nerve if the joint becomes too swollen and enlarged

 If the facet joint becomes too swollen and enlarged, it may block the openings through which the nerve roots pass, causing a pinched nerve.
-This condition is called facet hypertrophy.
+This condition is also called facet hypertrophy.

 The diagnosis of facet joint syndrome usually begins with a complete history and physical exam.
 Your doctor may order other diagnostic tests as well.
 X-rays may be recommended to determine whether there are abnormalities in your spine.
-A CT scan can sometimes show more detail about your facet joint surfaces.
-If the X-rays suggest something may be affecting your facet joints, your doctor may recommend a CT scan to get a better look.
+A CT scan can show more detail about your facet joint surfaces.
+If the X-rays suggests something may be affecting your facet joints, your doctor may recommend a CT scan to get a better look.
 A bone scan can be useful in determining whether your facet joints are inflamed.
 An inflamed facet joint usually shows up as a hot spot on a bone scan.

-A diagnosis of facet joint syndrome is confirmed by injecting an anesthetic and an anti-inflammatory in the joint.
+After a diagnosis of facet joint syndrome is confirmed by injecting an anesthetic and an anti-inflammatory in the joint.
 If there is immediate relief of pain after the injection, the condition is facet joint syndrome.

-Your doctor may also recommend that you undergo a fluoroscopic injection into your facet joint.
+Your doctor may also recommend you undergo a fluoroscopic injection into your facet joint.
 During this test, a local anesthetic is injected into the joint.
 The doctor uses a fluoroscope to make sure the needle is actually in the joint before injecting the medication.
 Your facet joints are located fairly deep in the upper buttocks and are covered by thick muscle.
 It is difficult to put a needle into the joint without some guidance.
 A fluoroscope is a special TV camera that uses X-rays to allow the doctor to see on the screen the exact placement of the needle and to make sure it is positioned accurately.